skanderborgi/Data-science-projects/Tennis-Match-Prediction/README.md

 4. For each match, what is the percentage of victories of the winner in the past ?

 ### Then, we are going to do the mini project
 Our task is to predict the outcome for each ATP tennis game during the year 2017.
+You can find the data [here](http://tennis-data.co.uk/alldata.php).